Driving Too Slowly Contrary to Section 132 of the Highway Traffic Act | Paladin LLP

 The Law

-Driving too slowly may be an offence contrary to the Highway Traffic Act, R.S.O.
+A driver who is driving too slowly may be charged with violating section 132 of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8 which states:
+H.8 whereas such states:

 132 (1) No motor vehicle shall be driven on a highway at such a slow rate of speed as to impede or block the normal and reasonable movement of traffic thereon except when the slow rate of speed is necessary for safe operation having regard to all the circumstances.